awslabs/aiops-modules/modules/sagemaker/sagemaker-endpoint/README.md

 ## Description

-This is an example module that creates SageMaker real-time inference endpoint for a model.
+This module creates SageMaker real-time inference endpoint for a model.

 ## Inputs/Outputs